carson-cheng/fsl_feature_masking/readme.md

 # Enhancing Prototypical Networks with Feature Masking

-This repository contains experiments and tests on feature masking applied to Prototypical Networks and other few-shot learning paradigms using the `easyfsl` library.
+This repository contains experiments and tests on feature masking applied to prototypical networks and other few-shot learning paradigms using the `easyfsl` library.
 The goal is to explore how feature masking can improve the performance of few-shot learning models.

 ## Getting Started

 ### Prerequisites

 - Python 3.x
-- `easyfsl` library
-- Kaggle API (for dataset downloads)

 ### Installation